run2bizdocs/documentation/en-us/docs/builder/neuro-faq.md

 !!!
 Question "I would like to know if every workflow must have a business process?"

 	Not every workflow must have or needs a business process.
-Every Main Workflow needs a business process, however the sub-processes don't require other business processes.
+Every Main Tracker needs a business process, however the sub-processes don't require other business processes.

 	In addition, this this rule only applies to process integration flows.
 The service integration flows do not require a related business process.